stappersg/vBook/src/tuto/0/ssl-tls.md

 <p class="ann"> `/etc/vsmtp/domain-available/example.com/config.vsl` </p>

-> vSMTP only support certificate with the X.509 format.
+> vSMTP only support certificates with the X.509 format.

 You can then test the connection with the following command: